ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 In these cases, the role Relying Party and the role Verifier are collapsed in one entity.
 As a result, the entity can appraise both the Attestation Result parts as well as the Evidence parts of AR-augmented Evidence to determine whether an Attester qualifies for connection to the Relying Party's resources.
 Appraisal policies define the conditions and prerequisites for when an Attester qualifies for connection.
-In essence, an Attester has to be able to provide all of the mandatory affirming Trustworthiness Claims and none of the disqualifying detracting Trustworthiness Claims.
+In essence, an Attester has to be able to provide all of the mandatory affirming Trustworthiness Claims needed by a Relying Party's Appraisal Policy for Attestation Results, and none of the disqualifying detracting Trustworthiness Claims.

 More details on each interaction step are as follows.
 The numbers used in this sequence match to the numbered steps in {{interactions}}: